GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-messagelist-layout.md

 ![](../assets/messagelist-layout-nobubbles.png)

 ## Disabling grouping of messages
-The default behaviour of `ChatMessageLayoutOptionsResolver` is that it checks the messages if they are grouped or not.
+The default behaviour of `ChatMessageLayoutOptionsResolver` is to check whether messages are grouped or not.
-For this being possible we have created `isLastInSequence` property which is used for grouping the messages.
+The `isLastInSequence` property enables this operation when grouping messages.

 ```swift
 ...